Kavlings/Kavlings/README.md

 GRU and N-BEATS deep learning models that predict load and scale pods *before* demand spikes - benchmarked live on a K3S edge cluster.
 Outperforms reactive HPA on latency and resource efficiency.

 ---

-*Open to roles where technical skills and financial fluency are both valued.*